-In Germany, the so-called e-dart is still much better known today than the steel dart variant , which is, however, on the rise.
-E-dart teams meet in many pubs and locations and play on a so-called dart machine or an electronic dartboard.
-If you prefer the electronic version to steel darts, then you may not have the space for an entire e-dart machine in your living room.
-Here you have the option of hanging up a simple electronic dartboard.
-But what should you pay attention to here?
-We will inform you and give you an overview.
+In Germany, so-called e-darts are still significantly more popular than the steel-tip darts variant , although the latter is gaining ground.
+Many pubs and bars host e-dart teams that play on a so-called dart machine or electronic dartboard.
+If you prefer the electronic version to steel-tip darts, you may not have the space for an entire e-dart machine in your living room.
+However, you can hang up a simple electronic dartboard.
+But what do you need to pay attention to?
+We'll provide you with information and an overview.

 Enjoy the reputation of the hobby player

-While steel darts now offer considerable amounts of prize money , e-darts, which involve throwing at an electronic dartboard, still enjoy a reputation as a pub sport.
-Nevertheless, it should be taken into account that some of today's top players come from the e-dart sector.
+While steel darts now offer considerable prize money , electronic darts, which involve throwing darts at an electronic dartboard, still enjoys the reputation of being more of a pub sport.
+Nevertheless, it should be noted that some of today's top players come from the electronic darts world.
 For example, the Austrian Mensur Suljovic.
-E-darts often deliberately advertise the reputation of hobby or bar players.
-Ultimately they are two identical games.
-Especially since the throwing distance of the e-dart was adjusted to that of the steel dart variant in 2016 - to 2.37.
+However, electronic darts are often deliberately promoted with the reputation of being a hobby or pub player.
+Ultimately, they are two equal games.
+Especially since the throwing distance of the electronic dart was adjusted to that of the steel dart variant in 2016 – to 2.37.

 Electronic dartboard – differences and variants

-As with steel dartboards , there are certain quality parameters for electronic dartboards that show how good or bad an electronic dartboard is.
-The biggest advantage of the electronic dartboard is the automatic summing of the scores.
-The points also count if an arrow falls out of the target again.
+As with steel dartboards , electronic dartboards also have certain quality parameters that indicate how good or bad an electronic dartboard is.
+The biggest advantage of the electronic dartboard is the automatic calculation of scores.
+This also includes the points scored when a dart falls out of the board.

 The size of the fields – 2-hole or 3-hole disc

-Anyone who thinks that every e-dart board is surely standardized is wrong.
-As a hobby player, you may not have even noticed, but there are two “different” boards in e-darts.
-The beginner's version is the 3-hole disc.
-In this model, the triple fields have three rows of holes to hit the field.
-This looks different with an official tournament board in e-darts.
-Here the triple fields only have two rows of holes to hit the triple field.
-Ultimately, this means that the tournament board has the correct dimensions with two rows.
-The beginner's version with three rows is therefore more suitable for training a beginner.
-However, it is important that you are aware of this difference and that you can base your decision to purchase an electronic dartboard on this.
+Anyone who thinks that every electronic dartboard is standardized is mistaken.
+As a hobby player, you may not have even noticed, but there are two "different" boards in electronic darts.
+The beginner version is the 3-hole board.
+On this model, the triple fields have three rows of holes for hitting the field.
+This is different with an official tournament board in electronic darts.
+Here, the triple fields only have two rows of holes for hitting the triple field.
+In the end, this means that the tournament board has the correct dimensions with two rows.
+The beginner version with three rows is therefore more suitable for training beginners.
+However, it is important that you are aware of this difference and can base your decision for purchasing an electronic dartboard on this.

 Electronic dartboard – The structure and the material

-Depending on how much space you have at home, it is also possible to attach larger dart boards for the e-dart to the wall.
-Small models usually have the counter display below and a few buttons to make certain settings.
-Larger boards often include an entire dart cabinet to close the electronic dartboard.
-The meters are also often mounted above or on the side.
-Visually, it looks a little better than the cheaper version.
+Depending on how much space you have at home, it's also possible to mount larger dartboards for electronic darts on the wall.
+Smaller models usually have a counter display and a few buttons underneath for adjusting certain settings.
+Larger boards often include an entire dartboard cabinet for folding up the electronic dartboard.
+The counters are also often mounted above or on the side.
+This looks a bit better than the cheaper version.

-When it comes to the material, the manufacturers use classic plastic.
-This is then linked to the electronics to count the points when an arrow hits.
-You should make sure that the holes are processed as finely as possible.
-The problem with larger holes is that the disc doesn't always recognize the arrows when they hit the board and the arrows often fall out.
+Manufacturers use traditional plastic for the material.
+This is then linked to the electronics to count the points upon impact.
+You should ensure that the holes are as finely machined as possible.
+With larger holes, the problem is that the board doesn't always detect the darts when they hit the board, and the darts often fall out.
 This can lead to damage to your darts.
-The finer the processing, the better the linked electronics work in the background.
+The finer the workmanship, the better the linked electronics work in the background.

 The heart of the e-dartboard – the software

-The functions of an e-dartboard are certainly one of the most important purchasing factors for an e-dart player.
-So you should do a little research beforehand to find out what the respective electronic dart board can do.
-The number of players is the first characteristic here.
-Many discs have two or four counters for the number of players.
-In the end, of course, it also depends on what you want to use the electronic dartboard for.
-If you're looking to freshen up your next party, it's worth purchasing a disc with multiple counters for many players.
-But if you just want to train or play against each other in a one-on-one duel, then a product with just two counters is sufficient.
-In general, however, it is never wrong to choose the electronic dartboard that offers the opportunity to play with as many players as possible, given the same performance criteria.
+The features of an electronic dartboard are certainly one of the most important purchasing factors for an electronic dart player.
+You should therefore do a little research beforehand to find out what the respective electronic dartboard can actually do.
+The number of players is the first factor here.
+Many boards have two or four counters for the number of players.
+Ultimately, it also depends on what you want to use the electronic dartboard for.
+If you want to liven up your next party a bit, then it's worth purchasing a board with multiple counters for multiple players.
+However, if you just want to practice or play one-on-one against each other, then a product with just two counters will suffice.
+In general, however, it is probably never wrong to choose an electronic dartboard that offers the option of playing with as many players as possible, given the same performance criteria.

-The game modes are of course also crucial.
-There are now a number of games that you can play in electronic darts on a machine in the pub.
-You probably won't have these options with a normal e-dartboard for private use.
-Therefore, you should focus on the game modes that you really need.
-The following are particularly popular:
+The game modes are also crucial, of course.
+There are now numerous games you can play with electronic darts on a machine in a pub.
+These options probably won't be available with a regular electronic dartboard for home use.
+Therefore, you should focus on the game modes you actually need.
+These are particularly popular:

-However, it is quite possible that your electronic dartboard allows for many more variations.
-These are just a rough selection of the game modes that should definitely not be missed.
+However, it's quite possible that your electronic dartboard offers many more variations.
+These are just a rough selection of the game modes that should definitely not be missing.

 The price – from dirt cheap to overpriced

-The sound makes the music – pay attention to the volume!
+It’s the sound that makes the music – pay attention to the volume!

-In contrast to steel darts, playing on an electronic dartboard creates a certain background noise.
+Unlike steel darts, playing on an electronic dartboard creates a certain amount of background noise.
 Every throw into a high triple segment is accompanied by a sound.
-Checking out cannot be missed either.
-But it's not just the sound itself that is important, but especially the volume when the arrows hit.
-If you throw at an electronic dartboard, you will quickly notice that it is quite loud over time.
-Therefore, you should make sure to choose a disc where the volume is slightly dampened.
-The quieter the better and your neighbor will thank you for it too.
+The checkout is also unmistakable.
+However, it's not just the sound itself that's important; the volume of the darts' impact is especially important.
+If you throw at an electronic dartboard, you'll quickly notice that it gets quite loud over time.
+Therefore, you should make sure to choose a board with a somewhat reduced volume.
+The quieter the better, and your neighbors will thank you for it.

 Electronic dartboard and the power supply: batteries or power cable?

-Of course, the power supply also plays a role.
-Almost all electronic dartboards have an included power cable.
+The power supply also plays a role, of course.
+Almost all electronic dartboards come with a power cable included.
 From an environmental perspective, this is probably the best way to operate your dartboard.
-However, if you would like to do without the cable for optical or other reasons, many products on the market also offer the option of operating the board with batteries.
+However, if you prefer not to use a cable for aesthetic or other reasons, many products on the market also offer the option of running the board on batteries.
 However, this is usually significantly more expensive in the long run.
-You also have to always keep a close eye on the energy.
-Especially if the board cannot be installed near a power outlet, it is worth using batteries.
+You also have to keep a close eye on the power consumption.
+Running the board with batteries is particularly worthwhile if it's not possible to install it near a power outlet.

 Ready to upgrade your darts game?
-Discover everything you need to know about the best dart equipment and how it can improve your accuracy:
+Discover everything you need to know about the best dart equipment and how it can boost your accuracy:

-• Here you can find out more about Soft dart tips , their use and differences.
-Click here to get an overview!
+- Here you can learn more about Soft dart tips , their uses, and differences.
+Click here for an overview!

-• Here you can find out more about dart stands and their advantages and disadvantages.
+- Learn more about dart stands and their pros and cons here.
 Click here to find out if a dart stand is worth it for you!